Suicide Prevention in Specific Populations

 - Depression and dying

-The workshop draws on the presenter's experience supportng people dying of AIDS which quite ofen involved having discussions about their death and their desire to decide on when and how they died.
-It was these discussions that necessitated Barry to examine his own attitudes towards assisted dying, particularly in light of his work in suicide prevention.
+The workshop draws on the presenter’s experience supporting people dying of AIDS, which often involved discussions about their death and their desire to decide on the timing and manner of their dying These discussions necessitated Barry to examine his own attitudes towards assisted dying, particularly in light of his work in suicide prevention.
+From his reflections, research on assisted dying and listening to both suicidal individuals and those dying have enabled him to develop a conceptual model that examines the similarities and differences between suicidality and assisted dying.

 Designed specifically for those working in settings such as aged care, hospice, palliative care, illness specific organisations (e.g. Cancer Society) and loss and grief support services, this workshop allows for those from these sectors to collectively examine assisted dying or suicide from the perspctive of legal and ethical issues such as duty care and the philosopy that informs palliative and hospice care.

-Workshop Date 2025
+Workshop Date 2026

 (Click on date for online registration)